mazkaaa/WallNotes/README.md

 # WallNotes
- Back-end CRUD for writting public notes using NodeJS, REST API, and MongoDB
+ Back-end CRUD for write a public notes using NodeJS, REST API, and MongoDB.